Tathadassi/LaTeX-Template-for-Theravada-Buddhist-Pali-Literature/README.md

 Font Configuration

-The template uses Times New Roman as the main font but can be customized:
+The template uses TeX Gyre Schola as the main font but can be customized:

 ```latex
 % In the class file or preamble